mkolumb/EFCore.Extensions.SaveOptimizer/README.md

 ## Remarks

 Currently this package instead of using SqlKata directly from NuGet uses my own fork.
 The reason behind is performance - there is something wrong with current version.
 I created [pull request](https://github.com/sqlkata/querybuilder/pull/548), but unfortunately it is under review since January.
-When it will be approved I will switch.
+When it will be approved I will switch to using package from NuGet.